gabrielvalee/hangman_game/README.md

 # Hangman Game in Python

-This is the hangman game developed in python for the online course "Python 3 Part 2: Advancing in the language" in the website "Alura".
+This is the hangman game developed in python for the online course "Python 3 Part 2: Advancing in the language", avaliable in the website "Alura".

 In this online course I had to use Python to make a hangman game.

-I created 3 .txt files named **"easywords.txt"**, **"mediumwords.txt"** and **"hardwords.txt"**, that contains a lot of words in different sizes.
-Then the code was written in python.
+I created 3 .txt files named **"easywords.txt"**, **"mediumwords.txt"** and **"hardwords.txt"**, containing a lot of words in different sizes.
 The final file is **"hangman.py"**

 ```python
 import random